Interpreting the words ‘Professional Behaviour’

 My Aqua Mentoring group recently discussed professional behaviour within the aquatic fitness industry and how to manage this expectation.
 It was refreshing to engage with other instructors and hear about their challenges in navigating this complex issue.
 The two words “professional behaviour” carry significant innuendo and can be interpreted differently by various individuals.
 While these words are commonly used in job descriptions and interviews across multiple occupations, the fitness industry needs more clarity when defining and upholding professional standards.

-Those two words have so much innuendo.
-Often used in job descriptions and interviews, professional behaviour in some occupations is obvious, but when it comes to the fitness industry, there appears to be so much ambiguity.
-I think that maybe it because our industry is so young and constantly evolving that it becomes challenging to sort out what is professional and what is not.
-Some things are clear, e.g. swearing at a class or client is not professional.
-Stealing and doing other illegal activities is another obvious no no, but when it comes to what instructors or personal trainers say in person, to a group, in text and on Facebook, it can become a nightmare of what is appropriate and not appropriate.
+Because our industry is so young and constantly evolving, it becomes challenging to identify what is professional and what is not.
+Some things are clear, e.g. swearing at a class or client is unprofessional.
+Stealing and doing other illegal activities is another obvious no-no. Still, when it comes to what instructors or personal trainers say in person, to a group, in text and on Facebook, it can become a nightmare of what is appropriate and inappropriate.

-In an industry that is purely focused on people, it appears that we have a weakness – how to deal with each other.
-Much is written about emotional intelligence and wellness coaching and even the professional way to deal with clients, but little is discussed about how to deal with our peers and colleagues.
+In an industry purely focused on people, we have a weakness – how to deal with each other.
+Much is written about emotional intelligence, wellness coaching, and even the professional way to deal with clients.
+Still, little is discussed about how to deal with our peers and colleagues.
 I have often been told that the fitness industry is a ‘bitchy’ environment, and even my recent experience may encourage me to think differently, but I refuse to believe this theory.
-Either I have been living in a bubble, I simply don’t see issues or I choose to think that people want to work together.
-The challenge is that when an issue arises, there doesn’t seem to be a way to deal with it so that all parties feel that they are being heard and the conflict brought to a resolution.
+Either I have been living in a bubble, I don’t see issues, or I choose to think that people want to work together.
+The challenge is that when a problem arises, there doesn’t seem to be a way to deal with it so that all parties feel they are being heard.
+Finally, the conflict is brought to a resolution.